-During the summer of 2019, Google announced a new feature allowing marketing teams to merge analytics from mobile application and website into one tool.
-The feature is now available as beta on Google Analytics new properties App + Web.
+During the summer of 2019, Google announced a new feature allowing marketing teams to merge analytics from mobile applications and websites into one tool.
+The feature is now available as a beta on Google Analytics new properties App + Web.
 It gives access to the new Analysis hub, where both data from your website and your applications are available.

-Today we are going to setup your Firebase and Google Analytics account to make this new features available with the data of the Batch SDK.
+Today we are going to set up your Firebase and Google Analytics accounts to make these new features available with the data of the Batch SDK.

 1. Wiring up the Batch SDK to Firebase

 First, we need to wire up Batch SDK to Firebase.
 The easiest way to achieve this is to install the Firebase Events Dispatcher into your application.
 This small plugin will make Batch's data available on your Firebase dashboard.